Diversity and Inclusion Advisory Council Members

 Dr. Touré Reed is co-director of the African American Studies Program at Illinois State.
 A Professor of history, his research includes the impact of race and class ideologies on American civil rights politics and U.S. public policy.
 He served on the 2002 committee that created the African American Studies Minor and chaired the University’s Diversity Task Force from 2009-2011.
 Reed serves as chair of the Identity Editorial Board.
 His books include the recent Toward Freedom: The Case Against Race Reductionism.
 Reed is a winner of the Strand Diversity Award.

-Dr. Rocio Rivadeneyra is the Interim Chair of Communication Sciences and Disorders.
+Dr. Rocío Rivadeneyra is the Associate Dean for Academic Programs and Student Success in the College of Arts and Sciences.
 She serves as the as President the Organization of Latino/a Employees (OLÉ).
 An affiliated faculty member in Latin American and Latino/a Studies and Women’s, Gender, and Sexuality Studies program, she developed a Latino/a psychology course.
 She served on the recent Campus Climate Task Force and is a member of the Culturally Responsive Campus Community (CRCC) Conference Committee.
 Rivadeneyra is a past recipient of the Strand Diversity Award.

 Archana Shekara is an Associate Professor of Graphic Design.
 She is advisor of AsiaConnect, an employee affinity group that works in the interest of the Asian community.
 She is the Creative and Art Director for Design Streak Studio, a research based social innovation lab focusing on human centered service design.
 She uses design as a tool to create cross-cultural understanding, acceptance and respect.
 Archana is the co-director of Ethnic Studies program and serves as a member of the Culturally Responsive Campus Community (CRCC) Conference Committee.